Sergix/JTerm/docs/SourceStyleGuide.md

 ## Introduction
 This document provides information on how to style elements in the source code, including naming, comments, and whitespace.

-Requirement words used in this document abide by the specifications in [RFC 2119](https://tools.ietf.org/html/rfc2119).
+      The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ## Naming Conventions
 This section describes how variables, functions, classes, and other elements are to be named within the code.